Skip to content

 About Derp

-Derp tracks active malware command-and-control infrastructure.
-Every day, we publish statistics on malware families, their C2 hosts, and associated indicators for anything with confirmed activity in the last 7 days.
+Derp tracks active malware infrastructure across two dimensions: where malware is controlled from (C2) and where it's delivered from (distribution).
+Every day, we publish per-family statistics, geographic breakdowns, and hosting provider analysis for anything with confirmed activity in the last 7 days.

 What we track

-The data covers dozens of malware families across stealers, RATs, loaders, and botnets.
-Each family page shows daily observation counts, unique C2 hosts, behavioral tags, MITRE ATT&CK techniques, port distributions, and linked threat actors where attribution exists.
+The data covers >140 malware families across stealers, RATs, loaders, and botnets.
+Each family page shows daily unique C2 host counts and linked threat actors where attribution exists.
+The homepage shows geographic and hosting provider leaderboards for both C2 and distribution infrastructure.

 Research

-We also publish original malware analysis and threat intelligence write-ups.
+We publish original malware analysis and threat intelligence write-ups on the research page.
 These go deeper on specific samples, campaigns, and techniques we find interesting.
-You can read them on the research page, or subscribe via RSS.
+Available via RSS.

 Who this is for

 Threat intelligence analysts, security researchers, and anyone curious about what malware infrastructure looks like right now.
-The data is presented as-is.
 Do what you want with it.

 We appreciate you

 Derp wouldn't exist without the work these projects do for the security community.
+We rely on their data sources to improve the quality and depth of what we publish.
 We are not affiliated with or endorsed by any of them.

 About the author

 Derp is built and maintained by Kirk.
-I like the internet.
+We like the internet.

 Get in touch